google/WebFundamentals/src/content/en/updates/posts/2015/12/background-sync.markdown

 {% ytvideo l4e_LFozK2k %}

-Background sync hasn't hit the main release of Chrome yet, so if you want to try this out you’ll need either [Chrome Dev for Android](https://play.google.com/store/apps/details?id=com.chrome.dev&hl=en), or [Chrome Canary for desktop](https://www.google.com/chrome/browser/canary.html).
+Background sync hasn’t hit the main release of Chrome yet, so if you want to try this out you’ll need either [Chrome Dev for Android](https://play.google.com/store/apps/details?id=com.chrome.dev&hl=en), or [Chrome Canary for desktop](https://www.google.com/chrome/browser/canary.html).
 You’ll also need to enable `chrome://flags/#enable-experimental-web-platform-features` and restart the browser.
 Then:

 1. [Open Emojoy](https://jakearchibald-gcm.appspot.com)
 1. Go offline (either using airplane-mode or visit your local Faraday cage)